 Erica was the first employee hired by the organization.
 She began her tenure in 1999, a few weeks after earning her Master’s in Museology.
 She has been chief cook and bottle-washer ever since.
-Erica’s favorite projects focus on telling stories about Issaquah’s past, something she gets to do on history hikes [link], speaker’s presentations [link], and kids’ tours [link].
+Erica’s favorite projects focus on telling stories about Issaquah’s past, something she gets to do on history hikes, speaker’s presentations, and kids’ tours.
 Erica also has a soft spot for chickens, and for Issaquah’s poultry-farming past.
-She lives in Seattle with a husband, one cat, three chickens, and children Dylan and Conrad.
+She lives in Seattle with a husband, two cats, one dog, and children Dylan and Conrad.

 Kayla joined IHM in March of 2020, a few months after receiving an MA in Art History from the University of York.
 Most recently, she curated our virtual exhibit, “‘Poetry in Motion:’ Remembering the Issaquah Skyport.”
 Kayla creates and posts all of our social media content; builds the Behind The Scenes newsletters; researches and writes blogs; and conducts oral history interviews.
 She also helps photograph and catalog our collections.
 Kayla has a heart for local community engagement and a love of storytelling in all its forms.
 In her spare time, she is a portrait photographer and enjoys reading and hiking.
 Kayla grew up in the South Sound and now lives in Redmond.

 You don’t have to be a board member to contribute time to the Issaquah History Museums.
 We encourage community members to serve on our committees and task forces.
 Use the contact form below to get in touch if you’d like to serve on one of the following.

 Deaccessions: responsible for decisions concerning de-accessioned objects, and for making sure the IHM is following the Collection Management Policy.
 Items to be deaccessioned must be approved by the Board.